Wyf09140/tcv_volunteer_data_automation/README.md

 ## 🔗 Set up the App Script as a Connector 🛠️
 ### a.
 Set Up Your Google Sheet to Store Data 📋
-1. Log into your Google Sheets 📑.
+1. 📑Log into your Google Sheets.
-2. Create a new blank sheet 🆕.
+2. 🆕Create a new blank sheet.
-3. Go to Extensions → Apps Script to open a new Apps Script project 🖥️.
+3. 🖥️Go to Extensions → Apps Script to open a new Apps Script project.

 ### b.
 Configure the Apps Script ⚙️
-1. Paste the provided **Sample Apps Script Java** into the script editor 📝.
+1. 📝Paste the provided **Sample Apps Script Java** into the script editor.
-2. Replace the endpoint URL and Bearer Token with your own 🔄.
+2. 🔄Replace the endpoint URL and Bearer Token with your own.
-3. Customize the columns to match the data schema from Galaxy Digital and your Google Sheet 📊.
+3. 📊Customize the columns to match the data schema from Galaxy Digital and your Google Sheet.
-4. Set up and configure a trigger to automate data pulling 🔄.
+4. Set up and configure a trigger to automate data pulling.
-5. Save and run the script to populate your Google Sheet with data 📈.
+5. 📈Save and run the script to populate your Google Sheet with data.
+<p>&nbsp;</p>
 ## Connect to Google Looker Studio and Create a Dashboard 📊
-1. Log into or sign up for Google Looker Studio 🌐.
+1. 🌐Log into or sign up for Google Looker Studio.
-2. Start a new project and name it appropriately 🏷️.
+2. 🏷️Start a new project and name it appropriately.
-3. Click "Add Data" and select the Google Sheet storing your data 📌.
+3. 📌Click "Add Data" and select the Google Sheet storing your data.
-4. Begin creating visualizations and exploring the data 🎨.
+4. 🎨Begin creating visualizations and exploring the data.